Chuck Philips: FBI investigation into LAPD cover-up

-LA Times cast as tool in LAPD cover-up
+Los Angeles Times cast as tool in LAPD cover-up

 In 1997, Philips interviewed Shakur's former bodyguard Frank Alexander as an eyewitness to Shakur's 1996 deadly shooting.
 In their book, Chaos Merchants: Murders of Tupac Shakur and Notorious BIG, former LAPD officer Russell Poole and documentarian Michael Douglas Carlin write that Alexander secretly recorded phone conversations with Philips as well as Death Row insiders.
 They claim the recordings "offer insight into interworking of Death Row Records and their ties to Philips in creating false stories to run in the LA Times."

 While revisiting the FBI's investigation with Carson in The Dossier : The LAPD Cover-up of the Murder of Biggie Smalls podcast, investigative filmmaker Don Sikorski says he "uncovered sourced proof that Philips was in bed with one of the top brass at LAPD, Mike Berkow.
 Berkow was feeding him information to print in the paper.
 To go further, Philips wrote in upwards of five stories that created false narrative surrounding the investigation into Biggie's murder."

-Wallace family attorney Perry Sanders designates the LA Times "co-conspirators in the cover-up."
+Wallace family attorney Perry Sanders designates the Los Angeles Times "co-conspirators in the cover-up."